 1. One or more officers or employees of the LLC whom the managers and members reasonably believe to be reliable and competent in the functions performed or the information, opinions, reports or statements provided;

-2. Legal counsel, public accountants, or other persons retained by the LLC as to matters involving skills or expertise the managers and members reasonably believe are matters
+2. Legal counsel, public accountants, or other persons retained by the LLC as to matters involving skills or expertise the managers and members reasonably believe are matters;

 A. Within the particular personal professional or expert competence or